HMS Foxhound (1909): Service

 Foxhound took part in the Gallipoli campaign, and on 25 April 1915, during the Landing at Anzac Cove landed troops from the 10th Battalion (Australia) using rowing boats.
 The British made another attempt to break the stalemate at Gallipoli on 6–7 August 1915, with the Landing at Suvla Bay, to the north of Anzac Cove.
 This time, instead of row-boats, armoured shallow-draught self-propelled landing craft known as "Beetles" were used, which were towed close to shore by destroyers.
-Foxhound took part in the main landing took place on Nibrunesi beach to the south of Sulva Bay, where two brigades (the 32nd and 33rd) of the 11th Division were landed.
+Foxhound took part in the main landing took place on Nibrunesi beach to the south of Suvla Bay, where two brigades (the 32nd and 33rd) of the 11th Division were landed.
 Each destroyer carried 500 troops aboard, while towing a "Beetle" carrying a further 500 troops.
 The "Beetles" would land their troops and then return to pick up the remaining troops on the destroyers and land them.
 After landing her troops, Foxhound supported advancing troops, including supplying them with drinking water.
+On 21 November 1916 she rescued some of the survivors of HMHS Britannic, sister ship of RMS Titanic.

 Foxhound was still based in the Mediterranean in August 1917, but by October had returned to Home waters, joining the 2nd Destroyer Flotilla, based at Buncrana, near Lough Swilly in the north of Ireland.
 Foxhound remained based at Buncrana in April 1918, but by June, Foxhound had joined the 4th Destroyer Flotilla, based at Devonport, Plymouth.
 In July 1918, Foxhound took part in an operation to intercept a German cruiser submarine reported by intelligence to be returning to Germany.
 Foxhound led one of five divisions of hydrophone-equipped trawlers deployed between the Faroe Islands and Shetland.
 While two of the other divisions detected signs of a submarine, and the destroyer Beagle dropped several depth charges, the submarine escaped the hunting force.
 Foxhound remained part of the 4th Flotilla in August 1918, but by the end of the war in November 1918, was back in the 2nd Flotilla at Buncrana.